 Electrical panels under starboard side of console (12V, 24V & 110V distribution)

-Steps lead from the starboard aft corner of the pilothouse to the flybridge helm station above
+Steps lead from the starboard aft corner of the pilothouse to the flybridge helm station above.

 A doorway leads from the port aft side of the wheelhouse down a few steps to the main salon.
 The main salon is charming, comfortable, yet clean and uncluttered.
 Along the starboard side is an L-shaped settee with a custom built, teak varnished, hi-lo table that can accommodate up to 8 for dining.
-At both ends of the settee are teak chests, which serve as end tables, each with a drawer, cabinet, and lamp.
+At both ends of the settee are teak chests which serve as end tables, each with a drawer, cabinet, and lamp.

 Opposite on the port side of the salon is a second, smaller raised settee.
 At the aft end is a teak cabinet with a drinks' fridge.
 At the forward end is a movable teak storage cabinet for china.
-At the forward end of the salon starboard is a floor to ceiling teak cabinet which houses a large Samsung TV and stereo equipment.
+At the forward end of the salon, starboard, is a floor to ceiling teak cabinet which houses a large Samsung TV and stereo equipment.
 Adjacent is a sound proof door which leads down to the engine room.

 The main salon has a teak sole which is covered with a bound, removable Sisal carpet, the same carpeting as can be found throughout the yacht.
 The overhead has white panels with teak battens that can all be removed for access to wiring.
-Three circulated lights with teak rims and decorative stainless-steel protective guards are mounted overhead along the centerline in a section of the ceiling that has full length teak grab rails on either side.
+Three circular lights with teak rims and decorative stainless-steel protective guards are mounted overhead along the centerline in a section of the ceiling that has full length teak grab rails on either side.
 In addition, there are several small LED lights overhead as well as:

-(3) Kerfort roll-down windows: one port, one starboard and one aft which looks out on to the boat deck
+(3) Kerfort roll-down windows: one port, one starboard and one aft which looks out onto the boat deck

 (2) Large fixed windows to port and starboard